 Dosimetry

-Dosimetry is a term used in the area of radiation protection and health physics.
-It involves the measurement of the ionizing radiation dose absorbed by the object.
+Dosimetry is a term used in radiation protection and health physics.
+It involves measuring the ionizing radiation dose absorbed by an object.
 However, when dosimetry is applied to the human body, it is usually concerned with the internal ingestion or inhalation of radioactive substances and externally with the irradiation by sources of radiation.
 Therefore, dosimetry estimates the radiation of absorbed doses to individual organs and the tumour site.

 These dosimetry calculations regarding the radiation dose subjected to organs and surrounding tissue help to determine whether a patient can be treated safely.
 It also enables the estimation of dose to tumours and contributes to predicting the therapeutic value of radioimmunotherapy.
 The initial clinical development of the Zevalin procedure can demonstrate this.
 During this clinical trial, radiation dosimetry was performed at the investigative site for 205 patients prior to treatment with yttrium-90 radiolabelled Zevalin.
 First, the radiation absorbed dose was estimated following imaging with indium-111 (electron capture, half-life of 2.8 days) in order to decide to proceed with yttrium-90 radiolabelled Zevalin treatment.

 MIRDOSE computer software was used to estimate the radiation dose by applying quantitative imaging and blood sampling data.
-It was found that all 205 patients met protocol-defined criteria for proceeding with yttrium-90 radiolabelled Zevalin treatment.
+All 205 patients met protocol-defined criteria for proceeding with yttrium-90 radiolabelled Zevalin treatment.
 The estimated radiation absorbed doses were below the maximum of 2000 cGy for normal organs and 300 cGy for red marrow (myeloid tissue).

 Therefore, dosimetry relates the administered amount of radioactivity to the absorbed radiation dose in organs, tumours and the whole body.
 Sometimes, the radiation dose calculated for targeted alpha radiotherapy (TaRT) is less accurate than for external beam radiation therapy (EBRT).
 This is because of the limited radiation dose input data, inhomogeneous dose distributions and the rationale behind the estimation of the TaRT absorbed doses.